hmisonne/UdacityWebDev/02_trivia_api/starter/README.md

 #### GET /questions
 - General:
 	- Fetches a dictionary of questions in which the keys are the id, question, answer, category, difficulty.
-	- Request Arguments: page number
+	- Request Arguments: page number (optional)
 	- Returns a list of question objects, categories object, current_category, success value, and total number of questions
 	- Results are paginated in groups of 10.
 Include a request argument to choose page number, starting from 1.

 - Sample: `curl http://127.0.0.1:5000/questions` or `curl http://127.0.0.1:5000/questions?page=1`